 - If you need help, tap HOW TO SCAN A SENSOR to view an in-app tutorial.
-You can also access this later by going to the Main Menu and then tapping Help. - If your Sensor is not successfully scanned, you may receive this Scan Error: "Your scan was unsuccessful.
-Tap the scan button and scan again."
+You can also access this later by going to the Main Menu and then tapping Help. - If your Sensor is not successfully scanned, you may receive one of these Scan Errors: - The smartphone was unable to scan the Sensor.
+Scan the Sensor again.
+Make sure to hold the back of the smartphone near the Sensor.
+When you hear the first tone or vibration, hold the smartphone still until you hear the second tone or vibration. - Open the app to scan your Sensor because another app that uses NFC was detected.